What is Legal Readiness Score?

 |---|---|---|---|

-Source: Federation of Small Businesses Legal Landscape Report
+Source: National Federation of Independent Business Legal Landscape Report

-Benchmark data sourced from Federation of Small Businesses Legal Landscape Report.
+Benchmark data sourced from National Federation of Independent Business Legal Landscape Report.